igalabs/TD-Remote-Tools/readme.md

 > Swipe left from right side to open menu on panel page (in the app)

 > Text selection in text fields is possible only with **Mouse** control type (in the app)

+> Make sure that TouchDesigner computer and mobile device are not using VPN

 ## Parameters